data-mining-not-found/air-quality-prediction/Released code/Version_2_0/README.md

 Update the preprocessing of negative value in the 1_preprocessing.ipynb

-Add some statistical features in the 2_feature_engineering.ipynb
+Add 23 statistical features in the 2_feature_engineering.ipynb

+Add 4 features (PM2.5_10 etc.) in the 2_feature_engineering.ipynb

-remove weather forecasting features in the 2_feature_engineering.ipynb
+Remove 64 weather forecasting features in the 2_feature_engineering.ipynb

+Update generating function in the 3_generate_train_data.ipynb

+Remove 48 one-hot features in the 3_generate_train_data.ipynb

+Add 156 historical and/or forecasting features in the 3_generate_train_data.ipynb

+Add prediction id feature in the 3_generate_train_data.ipynb